gjlee0802/LoRaWAN-Study/README.md

 - Multichannel Gateway
 Multichannel LoRaWAN gateway is the real LoRa Alliance compliance gateway which is powered by SX1301 or others.
 Single-channel gateways can only receive on one channel and one spreading factor at the same time, whereas a full gateway can receive on eight channels (some even ten) and six spreading factors at the same time.
 8-Channel example : http://vctec.co.kr/product/8%EC%B1%84%EB%84%90-lora-%EA%B2%8C%EC%9D%B4%ED%8A%B8%EC%9B%A8%EC%9D%B4-hat-%ED%82%A4%ED%8A%B8-sx1301-8-channel-lora-gateway-hat-with-lora-and-/15569/

+### What is Spreading Factor(SF)?
+The spreading factor (SF) impacts the communication performance of LoRa, which uses an SF between 7 and 12.
+A larger SF increases the time on air, which increases energy consumption, reduces the data rate, and improves communication range.
+For successful communication, as determined by the SF, the modulation method must correspond between a transmitter and a receiver for a given packet.

 ### Frame Structure
 http://www.techplayon.com/lora-long-range-network-architecture-protocol-architecture-and-frame-formats/